alsonpr/Henley-Passport-Index-Dataset/README.md

 - requests

 ## Output
-The data will be saved in a CSV file named henley-passport-index-{today_date}.csv and henley-passport-index-count-{today_date}.csv in the same directory of project file.
+The data will be saved in a CSV file named henley-passport-index-{date}.csv and henley-passport-index-count-{today_date}.csv in the same directory of project file.
+Previous historical data can be found inside folder named history.
 Two excel files are saved in the same directory.

 - The first file consists of comprehensive information on visa requirements for different origin-destination pairs
 - The second file consists of visa information for each country, including the number of countries offering visa-free access, and visa-required status.